Creating PDF Reports

 Requirements

-In order to use Pynite’s reporting features you’ll need to install the following packages.
-These requirements only need to be installed if you plan on using the reporting features:
+In order to use Pynite’s reporting features you’ll need to install Jinja2.
+If you want reports in pdf format you’ll also need to install the following:

 • PDFKit - PDFKit converts HTML files to PDF files via wkhtmltopdf (see discussion on wkhtmltopdf below).